AWikia/Q.Qore/README.md

+*This project has been discontinued.
+See [Evelution](https://github.com/AWikia/SkinEvelution) for the successor project*
 # Qortex Essentials Diadyktio
 OpenSource Mpirthi Project with great modern browser support.
 (Formerly Mpisto War 2018)
 - Current Build: 			5850